 1903 LANCASTER ROYAL INSTANTOGRAPH (¼ Plate)

-This camera belonged to the late father of my piano teacher when I was a child (c.1960) and she gave it to me to start my collection together with a collection of plates taken in old Heswall.
+This camera belonged to the late father of my piano teacher (a Miss Dudley) when I was a child (c.1960) and she gave it to me to start my collection together with a collection of plates taken in old Heswall.
 My parents insisted I gave the plates back, so I don’t know what happened to them.
 It included a front mounted shutter, a lens, and a few plate holders.
 At the time this was made, J. Lancaster & Son of Birmingham, who at the time were the largest camera manufacturers in the world!

 I had some trouble identifying this camera so I contacted David Purcell of Red Bellows (www.redbellows.co.uk).
 I quote his helpful reponse “I believe your camera is likely to be a Royal Instantograph field camera, introduced in about 1903 or thereabouts, and a little later than I had anticipated given the style of the bellows that it employs that are square section, common before this time but generally being replaced with chamfered corners that were less prone to developing pin holes.
 It is fairly unusual to see a camera of this field format in ¼ plate size.
 Most are ½ plate.
 I assume the plate on the body just records the maker’s name?
 Generally Lancaster cameras would carry a second with the camera name as well but apparently not in this case”.